-The majority of carpet cleaners only have the skills or equipment to provide one, not both so would always recommend the cleaning system that the offer which can lead people to sometimes have an incomplete idea of what is best for their carpets.
+The majority of carpet cleaners only have the skills or equipment to provide one, not both forms of carpet cleaning systems so would always recommend the cleaning system that the offer which can lead people to sometimes have an incomplete idea of what is best for their carpets.

 The truth is that both methods have their place and can be used when appropriate.